ReneBri/MaxSchwarzReact-Section10-SideEffectReducersAndContext/README.txt

     To use context in your app you need to do three things:
         1. declare it in an initial context.js file like the one we have in the context folder in this project
-        2. wrap it / provide it to.
+        2. wrap it / provide it.
 Say all components that are wrapped by it should have access to it
         3. you then need to consume it.
 Hook into it/listen to it.

     When you declare your initial context, having content in the object is actually optional.
 It is handy to have it in there because of VSCode's intellisense BUT the only values that actually get passed are the values in the <AuthContext.Provider value={ { isLoggedIn: true } }>.
 Weird, I know.
 When adding values in the initial AuthContext object you should always use the correct datatype, for example: { isLoggedIn: true, onLogout: () => {} }.

-    Providing means that you have to wrap in the jsx code all the components you want to have access to your context.
+    'Providing' means that you have to wrap in the jsx code all the components you want to have access to your context.
 Any component which is not wrapped will not be able to listen.

     When wrapping we use:
         <AuthContext.Provider value={ {isLoggedIn: false} }>